 Meeting point: Chapelco Airport, San Martin de Los Andes (CPC)

-Riding Ability Required: All levels catered, experienced riders separated.
+Riding Ability Required: All levels catered for, experienced riders separated.
 Minimum age 12.

 Group Size: Max 12